mindee/mindee-api-dotnet/docs/dotnet-api-builder.md

         "invest"));
 ```

-Every time a new model is trained will required to update the version.
-This is probably not needed for development but essential for production use.
+Every time a new model is trained will require to update the version.
+This is probably not needed for development but it is essential for production use.

 ## Parsing Documents
 Use the `parse` method to call the API prediction on your custom document.
 The response class and document type must be specified when calling this method.

-You have two different way to parse a custom document.
+You have two different ways to parse a custom document.

 1. Use the default prediction class named ``CustomPrediction``
 ```csharp